tenjava-2014/Verdent-t2/README.md

 1. Insert my plugin to plugin folder on you server
 2. Then follow commands after using "/racing" commands
-3. You need to setup arena and spawn points.
+3. You need to setup arena, spawn points and checkpoints.
 4. There is also possible to set up Power-ups for you horse
 5. The main reason for this plugin is to be able to create horse racings with boosts and checkpoints
 6. I didnt have enough time to create arena saving but basicly the main structure of my plugin works.